john-ejoke/john-ejoke/Threat_Intelligence/darkside-ransomware-threat-intel/README.md

 ### Encryption Implementation

-DarkSide used a two-layer encryption scheme:
+Something I found particularly interesting technically was DarkSide's two-layer encryption scheme:
-- **Salsa20** for file content encryption (fast, stream cipher)
+- **Salsa20** for encrypting file content : a fast stream cipher that can process large volumes of data quickly
-- **RSA-1024** for encrypting the Salsa20 key (asymmetric key protection)
+- **RSA-1024** for encrypting the Salsa20 session key : meaning the private key never touches the victim's machine

-This design means decryption without the attacker's private RSA key is computationally infeasible.
+This design is specifically chosen to make decryption impossible without the attacker's private RSA key, even if a victim captures the ransomware binary and reverse-engineers it.

 ---